g9kori/DS-Assignments/07. Logistic Regression/README.md

 # Logistic Regression Model Deployment with Streamlit

 This project demonstrates how to deploy a logistic regression model using Streamlit.
-The deployment can be done locally or online via Streamlit Community Cloud.
+The deployment is done locally.

 ## Prerequisites